grpc/proposal/A97-xds-jwt-call-creds.md

 ## Proposal

-We will add a new type of call credentials called JwtTokenCallCredentials that loads a JWT token from a local file, with the ability to periodically reload the token.
+We will add a new type of call credentials called JwtTokenFileCallCredentials that loads a JWT token from a local file, with the ability to periodically reload the token.
 We will also provide hooks to configure the use of this new call credentials type in the xDS bootstrap file, which was originally described in [A27].

-### JwtTokenCallCredentials
+### JwtTokenFileCallCredentials

 Note: This section is intended for gRPC implementations that need to implement a new call credential type for loading JWT tokens from a file.